Rottnest Island, Western Australia © Rottnest Island Authority

 Pretty Shelly Beach, near Manly, has been voted one of Australia’s best.
 Find two electric barbecues at the grassy reserve adjacent to the sand.
 They’re free to use, and perfect for a family picnic.

-For the best Australian beaches and culture, you can’t go past Sydney.
-With beautiful coastal walks, fantastic museums, Aboriginal tours and wildlife experiences available right in the heart of the city, it's the perfect spot to balance coastal adventures with cultural immersion.
+With beautiful coastal walks, fantastic museums, Aboriginal tours and wildlife experiences available right in the heart of the city, Sydney is the perfect spot to balance coastal adventures with cultural immersion.

 Canberra: Australia’s kid-friendly capital